dviraz90/final-project/README.md

-The new way to check attendance
+# Attender - The new way to check attendance.